SPAC linked to Trump social media venture edges lower as short seller targets - NewsBreak

 Iceberg, which publishes a blog with its research on Wordpress, gained attention in 2015 for highlighting what it called aggressive accounting practices at Hong Kong-based commodities trader Noble Group.
 Noble denied the allegations but subsequently saw its profits collapse and was forced to sell most of its assets.

-The company said earlier this year that it was short popular meme stock AMC Entertainment Holdings.
+The company said earlier this year that it was short popular meme stock AMC Entertainment Holdings (AMC.N).

-Digital World Acquisition’s recent surge is reminiscent of the meme stock frenzy earlier in 2021, when an army of retail investors on Reddit fueled hyper-rallies in GameStop Corp, AMC Entertainment Holdings and other stocks.
+Digital World Acquisition's recent surge is reminiscent of the meme stock frenzy earlier in 2021, when an army of retail investors on Reddit fueled hyper-rallies in GameStop Corp (GME.N), AMC Entertainment Holdings and other stocks.

-Twitter, Facebook and other social media platforms banned Trump from their services after hundreds of his supporters rioted at the U.S. Capitol on Jan.
+Twitter (TWTR.N), Facebook (FB.O) and other social media platforms banned Trump from their services after hundreds of his supporters rioted at the U.S. Capitol on Jan.
 6.

 TRUTH Social is set for a beta launch next month and full rollout in the first quarter of 2022.